Explore collaboration tools

 This product is part of the Microsoft Office 365 bundle.
 Contact your IT support staff from CDT for assistance in procuring Microsoft Office 365.

-Google G Suite includes Gmail, Drive, Docs, Sheets, Slides, Calendar, Sites, Contacts, Chat and Meet, Forms, Classroom, and Jamboard for collaboration.
+Google Workspace, previously known as G Suite, includes Gmail, Drive, Docs, Sheets, Slides, Calendar, Sites, Contacts, Chat and Meet, Forms, Classroom, and Jamboard for collaboration.
 Google Drive can be used for personal document storage or, when used by a department, as a shared drive to store documents that employees can access to collaborate with each other on projects or documents.
-Users can collaborate with internal and external partners in editing a document together, viewing all change history, or giving and receiving feedback via commenting in G Suite.
+Users can collaborate with internal and external partners in editing a document together, viewing all change history, or giving and receiving feedback via commenting in Google Workspace.

 Tips and tricks

 - Get Started with Google Drive